Junxin-L/PQ-PSI/README.md

 # VOLE-PSI with pq-crystals Kyber OT

 This is our experimental fork of [VOLE-PSI](https://github.com/ladnir/volepsi).
-We use it as a comparison point for PSI benchmarks where the base OT should be post-quantum.
+We use it as a comparison for PSI benchmarks where the base OT should be post-quantum.

 The original VOLE-PSI project does the important protocol work.
 This fork is mostly the scaffolding we needed around it: a pq-crystals Kyber backend for the libOTe Kyber OT path, Docker builds, loopback network shaping, and benchmark logs.
-The goal is not to present a new VOLE-PSI protocol.
-The goal is to make the exact variant we benchmarked easy to inspect.

 Upstream VOLE-PSI/libOTe already contains support for a Kyber-based base OT path.
 In our macOS Docker Desktop setup, however, that bundled Kyber backend triggered an illegal-instruction failure when run under the Linux Docker environment we were using for the comparison benchmarks.
-This fork keeps the libOTe `ENABLE_MR_KYBER` protocol path and replaces only the Kyber backend with a pinned pq-crystals Kyber implementation that can run in our Docker environment.
+This fork keeps the libOTe `ENABLE_MR_KYBER` protocol path and replaces only the Kyber backend with a pq-crystals Kyber implementation that can run in our Docker environment.

 In this fork: